MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

 Now that you have an index, you can search it.

-1. At the top of the blade for your Azure Cognitive Search resource, select **Search explorer**.
+1. At the top of the blade for your Azure AI Search resource, select **Search explorer**.
 2. In Search explorer, in the **Query string** box, enter the following query string, and then select **Search**.

     ```